Sesame Logo

 Sesame seeds have been found to help lower cholesterol levels due to their rich content of plant compounds known as lignans and phytosterols.
 Phytosterols are plant compounds that bear a structural resemblance to cholesterol and compete with it for absorption in the digestive tract.

-Lower blood pressure
+Helps lower blood pressure

-Sesame seeds may play a role in lowering blood pressure due to their rich content of beneficial nutrients.
-These tiny seeds are a good source of magnesium, which is known to help relax blood vessels and improve blood flow.
-Lower blood pressure can reduce the risk of cardiovascular disease and other chronic conditions.
+Sesame seeds are a good source of nutrients like magnesium, which is known to help relax blood vessels and improve blood flow.

 Sesame seeds are an excellent dietary fiber source crucial in promoting good health.
 Just one ounce of sesame seeds provides nearly 4 grams of dietary fiber.
 This fiber content is beneficial for several reasons: